-This ride combines Indiana Jones (what with the Mummy theme) with Space Mountain (as a dark roller coaster).
-I did not take my 7 year old on this ride as there are mummies swiping at you and I thought the imaginative nature might be too much for her.
-My 12 year old refused to go, but my 15 year old went and had a great time.
+This ride combines Indiana Jones (what with the Mummy theme) with Space Mountain (as a dark ride roller coaster).
+I did not take my 7-year-old on this ride as there are mummies swiping at you and I thought the imaginative nature might be too much for her.
+My 12-year-old refused to go, but my 15-year-old went and had a great time.
 I actually thought it was the best ride there.
 I really enjoyed it.
 FYI, stuff flies out at you.

 SPOILER ALERT: The roller coaster does go forward and then backward through it all.
 I was grateful to know this ahead of time.
 FYI, you can always watch rides on YouTube to see what it will be like if you’re wondering if your child is suitable for it.

-Much like many of the rides here you’re in a “vehicle” and then you shake around as you watch a movie that has you flying off surfaces, falling, etc. I didn’t love the ride.
+Much like many of the rides here, you’re in a “vehicle” and then you shake around as you watch a movie that has you flying off surfaces, falling, etc. I didn’t love the ride.
 I don’t love the Transformers and it was sort of violent for my tastes.
 But, we all rode it and everyone was fine with the ride.
-The 7 year old was a little frightened but when I asked her if she’d recommend it to other 7 year olds she said she’d recommend it “if they like the Transformers” (if you had a Transformer lover, I bet this ride would be very fun).
+The 7-year-old was a little frightened but when I asked her if she’d recommend it to other 7-year-olds she said she’d recommend it “if they like the Transformers” (if you had a Transformer lover, I bet this ride would be a lot of fun).

-**A lot of of the Universal Hollywood rides seem very similar in that you wear 3D glasses combined with movement that is the ride.
+**A lot of the Universal Hollywood rides seem very similar in that you wear 3D glasses combined with the movement that is the ride.
 On our last visit I got SO sick on this ride (it was our last one of the morning) I mostly sat there with my head between my legs using my glasses to fan my face).

 Is mainly just a theater.
-The seats to move a little.
+The seats move a little.
 Great for any age.
 There are often Minions to take your picture with.
-Wait time for this was posted as 20 minutes mid-day.
+It tends to have a shorter wait time.

 This ride is a re-purpose of the Back to the Future of a few years ago.
 Your car does rise up, you wear 3D glasses and move around with the movie.
 More movement than the Minion ride.
-Wait time for this was posted as 20 minutes mid-day.
+This somehow has a longer wait time, sometimes even longer than Mario Kart. (?)

 I always love this thing.
 I appreciate that they’re trying to show us some of the lots, etc. It’s fun.
-This last a bit over an hour and there can be a bit of a wait to get on the tram (when we rode there was only a 10-minute wait).
-Last time we got there mid-day and there was about a 20 minute wait to get on a tram (although people with Front-of-the-Line passes get on right away).
+This lasts around an hour there can be a bit of a wait to get on the tram (when we rode there was only a 10-minute wait).
+Last time we got there mid-day and there was about a 30-minute wait to get on a tram (although people with Front-of-the-Line passes get on really quickly).

 While this is just a tram there are a few places you use your 3D glasses.